 Cotton face masks.
 Guidelines for use.

-As we ease out of lock down more and more people will be wearing masks to continue to protect the vulnerable in our society.
-They are currently compulsory on public transport and advised in areas indoors where it is impossible to maintain the social distancing rules.
+Whilst we continue to be affected by Covid 19 many people will be wearing masks to continue to protect the vulnerable in our society.
+They are currently compulsory on public transport, shops. and a should be worn everywhere indoors where it is impossible to maintain the social distancing rules.
 If you are outdoors and there are crowds it is advisable to wear them there too.

 It is important to mention that fabric masks are not considered to be medical grade masks and are designed with the main purpose of protecting others.

 These are constructed of two layers of cotton fabric, a layer of non-woven material in the middle so will give some protection to the wearer.

 However there are some simple guidelines you should follow if you are wearing a mask and you should absolutely continue with social distancing with good hand hygiene as instructed by the Government and the NHS.

 Research indicates that wearing masks may create a false sense of security and this can lead to neglecting other essential measures such as good hand washing practices.

 If masks are worn, appropriate use and disinfection is essential to ensure they are effective and to avoid any increase in risk of transmission associated with the incorrect handling.

 The following guidance is based on the correct use of medical masks which are used health-care settings which I used myself during my 39 year career as a nurse.

 - Place the mask carefully to cover mouth and nose and attach securely with the elastic loops behind your ears to minimise any gaps between the face and the mask.